 CSS Solved Pakistan Affairs Past Papers | What were the aims and objectives behind the creation of Pakistan?
 CSS Solved Past Papers

-In this question, the examiner has asked the purpose and intention of the Muslim’ leaders to establish a separate homeland- Pakistan.
-So, you just only need to identify 4 to 5 objectives, not to mention missionaries and personalities in detail.
+In this question, the examiner has asked about the purpose and intention of the Muslim leaders to establish a separate homeland- Pakistan.
+So, in detail, you only need to identify 4 to 5 objectives, not to mention missionaries and personalities.

 The Indian subcontinent’s Muslims formed an independent country, Pakistan, to achieve specific religious, political, economic, social, and cultural goals.
 The aims include establishing the sovereignty of Allah Almighty, reviving a separate Muslim identity, achieving a balanced economic system, emancipating the prejudicial Hindu majority, etc.